 November 2000 (STS-97)

-For his third and final voyage to space, Canadian Space Agency astronaut Marc Garneau operates the Canadarm to build the P6 integrated truss structure that contains a photovoltaic array assembly on the Zenith Z1 truss.
+For his third and final voyage to space, CSA astronaut Marc Garneau operates the Canadarm to build the P6 integrated truss structure that contains a photovoltaic array assembly on the Zenith Z1 truss.
 Later, Pilot Michael J. Bloomfield uses the Canadarm to support spacewalkers Joe Tanner and Carlos Noriega during three EVAs totalling 19 hours, 20 minutes, while Garneau acts as the IVA officer, a kind of "choreographer" of the spacewalks.

 2001 to 2010